FAQ

 Everything you need to know about Wedding Memory — from QR codes to guest uploads to the digital guestbook.

 One personalized link — your-names.wedding-memory.com — that holds everything from your wedding day.
 The professional films and photos from your videographer and photographer.
 Every photo and video your guests uploaded.
 The messages they left.
 All of it organized by chapter, accessible from any phone browser — no app download, no account needed.
-Your page is live from the moment you create it. $299, one-time, no subscription.
+Your album is live from the moment you create it. $299, one-time, no subscription.
 Hosted for 12 months from your wedding date.

 Yes — it works well as a gift, and before the wedding is the right time to give it, so the couple has their page ready on the day.
-Purchase the page and set up the basics (names, wedding date), then pass the couple their login and their personal web address. $299, once, no subscription.
-They get the full thing: their own page where their professional films, guest photos, and guestbook all live together.
+Purchase the album and set up the basics (names, wedding date), then pass the couple their login and their personal web address. $299, once, no subscription.
+They get the full thing: their own album where their professional films, guest photos, and guestbook all live together.

 Exactly like they do on social media.
-Guests scan the QR code at the venue with their phone camera, or enter your personal web address 'your-names.wedding-memory.com'.
+Guests enter your personal web address 'your-names.wedding-memory.com', or scan the QR code at the venue.
 It opens in their browser.
 They tap the upload button, select photos or videos from their camera roll (or take a new one), enter a nickname, and submit.
 No account creation, no email address, no app download.
 Photos and videos appear in the gallery alongside the professional films and photos.
 Large files upload automatically in the background — slow connections don't cause problems.

 Guests without a smartphone won't be able to scan the QR code or upload on the day — that's the honest answer, and it's true of any digital wedding tool.
-But your page is at your-names.wedding-memory.com and works in any computer browser — including tablets.
-Hand a tablet to your grandmother with the page already open, and she can see every photo, watch every video, and leave a guestbook message without touching a single setting.
+But your album is at your-names.wedding-memory.com and works in any computer browser — including tablets.
+Hand a tablet to your grandmother with the album already open, and she can see every photo, watch every video, and leave a guestbook message without touching a single setting.
 Older guests who struggle with apps, zip files, and shared drives often have no trouble with a simple web page.
 What you gain: everyone who does have a phone — and that's most guests at any wedding — becomes a contributor to your collection.
 And the people who don't have a phone can still see everything.

 Yes — that's the whole point.
-When your videographer or photographer uploads to your page, their work sits in the same gallery as everything your guests took.
+When your videographer or photographer uploads to your album, their work sits in the same gallery as everything your guests took.
 Organized by chapter: Ceremony, Reception, First Dance, whatever you create.
 Your guests don't need to know your photographer, and your photographer doesn't need to coordinate with your guests.
 Everything ends up at your personal web address, in one place, for anyone you've shared it with to visit whenever they want.

-Yes — your page is live from the moment you create it.
+Yes — your album is live from the moment you create it.
 Many couples use it to build out the full story before the wedding: engagement photos, childhood pictures, how they met.
 Guests who visit after the wedding see the complete picture, not just the day.
-If you're considering buying, buying early means more of your story lives there — the page is ready whenever you are.
+If you're considering buying, buying early means more of your story lives there — the album is ready whenever you are.

 The digital guestbook lets wedding guests leave written comments and emoji reactions alongside each photo or video.
 Unlike a traditional physical guestbook that sits on a shelf and rarely gets opened, the digital guestbook lives alongside the actual moments from the wedding.
 A guest can leave a message on the video of the first dance, or react with a heart to the ceremony photos.
 These messages become more meaningful over time — couples can read what their grandparents, friends, and family felt on the day, years after the wedding.

 Yes.
-Your page is at your-names.wedding-memory.com and is only accessible to people you share the link with.
+Your album is at your-names.wedding-memory.com and is only accessible to people you share the link with.
 It's not public, not indexed, not in any directory — nobody can find it by searching.
 If you only want immediate family and close friends to have it, share it only with them.
 You control the QR code and the link.

 You won't lose it — because it's your names: mary-john.wedding-memory.com.
 That address is yours from day one and doesn't change.
 You can also log into your dashboard at any time to find it.
 Share it with family and close friends before the wedding and it will be in their messages and bookmarks long after.

-Your page is accessible only to people you share the link or QR code with.
+Your album is accessible only to people you share the link or QR code with.
 It's not public, not searchable, not listed anywhere.
 Guests enter only a nickname — no email address, no phone number, no account of any kind.
 We collect nothing from your guests and claim no rights over any of your photos, videos, or messages.
-Your content is only ever displayed in your page, to the people you chose to share it with.
+Your content is only ever displayed in your album, to the people you chose to share it with.
 That's in our legal documents, not just this FAQ.

 This is a real concern — and in some countries a legal one.
 You can't control what guests post to Instagram or TikTok from their own phones.
 But you can give them a better alternative.
-When there's a QR code at the venue that leads to a private wedding page, many guests will upload there instead of posting publicly.
-Your Wedding Memory page is not indexed, not searchable, and not connected to any social network.
+When there's a QR code at the venue that leads to a private wedding album, many guests will upload there instead of posting publicly.
+Your Wedding Memory album is not indexed, not searchable, and not connected to any social network.
 Guests who want to share a moment share it with you, not with the internet.
 Pair this with a polite "unplugged ceremony" sign, and you're in a strong position.
 The photos end up in your private gallery instead of on someone's public feed.

 Google Photos and Google Drive are general-purpose file storage services.
 Wedding Memory is purpose-built for weddings.
 Key differences: Wedding Memory organizes professional video and guest uploads together in one gallery sorted by chapters (Ceremony, Reception, Speeches).
 It includes a digital guestbook where guests leave comments and emoji reactions tied to specific moments.
 Guests need only a nickname to participate (no Google account required).
 Everything is displayed in a vertical swipe feed optimized for mobile phones.
 There are no ads, no data collection from guests, and no risk of wedding photos mixing with other files.
 See the full comparison at <a href="/vs/google-photos" class="text-[#D4AF37] hover:underline">Wedding Memory vs Google Photos</a>.